 Where does therapy take place?

-I also have consulting rooms in central London, by the British Museum.
+I also have consulting rooms in central London, by the British Museum and in the city, by Monument tube.

 In certain circumstances, I can visit you at home to conduct therapy sessions.
 Please feel free to ask me about this when you make contact.